 Christopher Landsea, a meteorologist for the National Hurricane Center, has quantified what a global-warming driven increase in the intensity of major hurricanes may mean.
 His work indicates that the warming over that last several decades translates into an increase in intensity of about 1%.
 For a Category 5 hurricane like Katrina, the wind speed would increase by 1 to 2 mph.
 He wrote: “The 1-2 mph change currently in the peak winds of strong hurricane due to manmade global warming is so tiny that it is not measureable by our aircraft and satellite technologies available today, which are only accurate to about 10 mph (~15 kph) for major hurricanes.

-Rest easy and be assured that, no matter what happens with Hurricane Irma, you will not be to blame, it will be Mother Nature unleashing her fury just as she has for many millions of years.
+Rest easy and be assured that, no matter what happens with the remainder of the 2017 hurricane season, you will not be to blame, it will be Mother Nature unleashing her fury just as she has for many millions of years.

 IPCC (2013) Climate change 2013: The Physical Science Basis.
 Contribution of Working Group I to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [Stocker TF, Qin D, Plattner GK et al (eds)].
 Cambridge University Press, Cambridge, United Kingdom & New York, NY, USA, 1535 pp.